Kuly14/cvm/documentation/src/crates/precompile.md

 - `Address`: A type alias for an array of 20 bytes.
 This is typically used to represent Ethereum addresses.
 - `B256`: A type alias for an array of 32 bytes, typically used to represent 256-bit hashes or integer values in Ethereum.
-- `PrecompileOutput`: Represents the output of a precompiled contract execution, including the gas cost, output data, and any logs generated.
+- `PrecompileOutput`: Represents the output of a precompiled contract execution, including the energy cost, output data, and any logs generated.
 - `Log`: Represents an Ethereum log, with an address, a list of topics, and associated data.
 - `Precompiles`: A collection of precompiled contracts available in a particular hard fork of Ethereum.
 - `Precompile`: Represents a precompiled contract, which can either be a standard Ethereum precompile, or a custom precompile.